capnramses/apg/Readme.md

 > For more information, please refer to <http://unlicense.org>
 -------------------------------------------------------------------------------------

-## Dependencies Used In Example Programs
+## Dependencies Used in Example Programs

 Please note that some optional test and demonstration programs contained in this repository make use of third-party libraries with their own licences, and it is the users responsibility to also meet these requirements if you use or reproduce these works.